PronitNag/Javascript_notes/0_Feb2025/4_promises.md

 End
 Promise Resolved!

-"Start" is logged.
+"Start" is logged.<br />
-A new Promise is created and resolved immediately, but its .then() callback is placed in the microtask queue.
+A new Promise is created and resolved immediately, but its .then() callback is placed in the microtask queue.<br />
-"End" is logged.
+"End" is logged.<br />
-Only after all synchronous code finishes, the JavaScript engine picks up the microtask (.then()) and executes it.
+Only after all synchronous code finishes, the JavaScript engine picks up the microtask (.then()) and executes it.<br />
-"Promise Resolved!" is finally logged.
+"Promise Resolved!" is finally logged.<br />

 ## ✔ Execution Flow in JavaScript
 When JavaScript encounters an asynchronous task like a Promise or setTimeout(), it follows these steps:

 1️⃣ Call Stack:

-Executes synchronous code first.
+Executes synchronous code first.<br />
-If it finds an asynchronous task, it sends it to the Web APIs.
+If it finds an asynchronous task, it sends it to the Web APIs.<br />
 2️⃣ Web APIs:

-If it’s a Promise, it gets resolved/rejected and moves to the Microtask Queue.
+If it’s a Promise, it gets resolved/rejected and moves to the Microtask Queue.<br />
-If it’s a setTimeout(), it waits in the Web API for the specified time.
+If it’s a setTimeout(), it waits in the Web API for the specified time.<br />
 3️⃣ Queues:

-Microtask Queue: Holds resolved/rejected promises (.then() or .catch()).
+Microtask Queue: Holds resolved/rejected promises (.then() or .catch()).<br />
-Callback Queue: Holds setTimeout(), event listeners, etc.
+Callback Queue: Holds setTimeout(), event listeners, etc.<br />
 4️⃣ Event Loop:

-First, it checks the Microtask Queue and moves the first task to the Call Stack.
+First, it checks the Microtask Queue and moves the first task to the Call Stack.<br />
-Then, if the Microtask Queue is empty, it moves a task from the Callback Queue to the Call Stack.
+Then, if the Microtask Queue is empty, it moves a task from the Callback Queue to the Call Stack.<br />
-This ensures Promises are always executed before setTimeout()
+This ensures Promises are always executed before setTimeout()<br />